Monday, September 15, 2025

 I’ve finally joined the Millbrook club!
 I just bought a lightly-used Millbrook Outrage – coincidentally from the same guy who owed my old Encore.
 This is the second boat that I have in both royalex and composite versions - Wildfire/Yellowstone Solo and now the Outrage.

 Millbrook Boats is known for lightweight and durable composite whitewater canoes.
-The company was founded by John Berry in 1959 and initially focused on whitewater slalom racing boats.
+The company was founded by John Berry in 1959 and initially focused on whitewater slalom boats.
 In 1988, John Berry sold the business to John Kazimierczyk.
-John has expanded the market for Millbrook with boats like the 20/20 and Shacho that appeal to recreational paddlers as well as racers.
+Kaz expanded the market for Millbrook Boats to recreational paddlers with boats like the 20/20, the Shacho and others.

 In 1995, Mad River Canoe introduced the Outrage, which was designed by Tom Foster and Jim Henry.
-Specifications for the Millbrook version are:
+Specifications are:

 • Length: 12'